swc-project/website/docs/configuring-swc.md

 #### jsc.transform.react.pragma

-Replace the function used when compiling JSX expressions.
+When using `runtime: classic`, replaces the function used when compiling JSX expressions.

 Defaults to `React.createElement`.